-Director Stevens (A Place in the Sun and Giant) builds an imaginary bridge that connects the pre-1950s idealized view of the wild frontier with the revisionist attitude that emerged in the post-war era, and continues to strive in recent years.
+Director Stevens (Giant) builds an imaginary bridge that connects the pre-1950s idealized view of the wild frontier with the revisionist attitude that emerged in the post-war era, and continues to strive in recent years.

-For viewers who enjoy the canonization of the western hero and his habitat, Shane is full of striking images that nearly enter the realm of self-conscious artificiality (courtesy of Loyal Griggs’ extraordinary, Oscar-winning color cinematography).
+For viewers who enjoy the canonization of the western hero and his habitat, Shane is full of striking images that nearly enter the realm of self-conscious artificiality (courtesy of Loyal Griggs’s, The Greatest Story Ever Told, extraordinary, Oscar-winning color cinematography).
 But if you do not buy into the myths of the wild west, Stevens allows the ugliness of the frontier life to come to the surface.
 The interaction between the unattractive and the fine-looking, between the real and unreal, creates contrasts that are very stimulating, and illuminating.

 Shane also plays a game of paradoxical dilemmas.
 The good guys resort to violence in order to bring order and peace to the civilized world, an irony that the film explores in great depth.

 The screenplay by A.B.
 Guthrie Jr., adapted from Jack Schaefer’s novel, makes a conscious decision of staying away from resolving issues; the opportunity is used to raise questions, not to provide solutions, regarding the relation between violence and justice.
-There is also the relationship between Shane and the Starretts’ little boy (Brandon De Wilde, Hud).
-This is perhaps the most interesting aspect of the movie because one represents the past, the other symbolizes the future.
+There is also the relationship between Shane and the Starretts’ little boy (Brandon De Wilde, The Member of the Wedding) — this is perhaps the most interesting aspect of the movie because one represents the past, the other symbolizes the future.